sawani02/Angular/README.md

 ### Concept:
 ### Data Binding
+Binding view to the field in the component, whenever the field in the component changes, the view is automatically notified.
 Create a file in src/app/course.component.ts and paste the following code
 ```
 import {  Component } from '@angular/core';